trespaul/tidal-doc/src/content/docs/blog/profile/pondskater.md

   title: Düsseldorf, Germany and Telavi, Georgia
   picture: https://f4.bcbits.com/img/0024258371_21.jpg
   url: https://pondskater-music.bandcamp.com/
+tags: [profile]
+excerpt: |
+  Although I am not a developer and have no knowledge of programming at all, I was able to get into TC very quickly and find the approach very intuitive.
+In particular, I now find it easy to create complete rhythmic structures.
+Sometimes I don't know exactly what I'm doing, but some results speak for themselves.
+This fascinates and motivates me, even after three years.
+Tidal never gets boring.
+Besides, I have always been interested in new approaches and new musical territory.
+Live coding offers a great and ever-expandable field of experimentation.
 ---

 | Tidal Cyclist  |  Pondskater (aka Axel Ganz)   |